ElectricCoffee/.NET-Utilities/README.md

 C#-Utilities
 ============

-A set of utility classes created for C#
+A set of utility classes created for .NET

+These have been tested in the following languages:

+* C#.NET
+* F#.NET
+* VB.NET